kenjennings/Atari-Breakout76/README08Memory.md

 	sta VDSLST+1
 	pla
 	rti

 etc.

-; at the end of Display List Interrupts the Main code ; can either reset the vector to the first routime,
+; at the end of Display List Interrupts the Main code ; can either reset the vector to the first routine,
 ; or trust the Vertical Blank Interrupt to do it.

 	lda #<DLI_1